HideTheMonkey/EventLoggerForIM/README.md

 Run `mvn clean package shade:shade` from the root directory.
 This will create `target/ELFIM-<version>.jar` which you can then drop in your plugins folder.

-_NOTE: version 2.0.1 updates the Java target from 11 to 21.
-That means if you need to run on an older JVM you'll need to update the `maven.compiler.release` version in pom.xml and rebuild the jar._
+_NOTE: release 2.1.1 updates the Java target to 17.
+That means if you need to run on an older JVM you'll need to change the `maven.compiler.release` version and `maven.compiler.target` version in pom.xml and rebuild the jar._

 ## Planned Updates